 Using an extension telephone, an extension user can unlock a door for a visitor.
-The door can be unlocked by extension users who are allowed to unlock the door in the Class of Service (COS) programming (\rightarrow Permission for Door Open Access [512]).
-While engaged on a doorphone call, any extension user can unlock a door to let a visitor in (\rightarrow 1.15.1 Doorphone Call).

-- Hardware Requirement: A user-supplied door opener installed on each door. - A door opener can unlock a door even if no doorphone is installed. - Door Open Duration
+The door can be unlocked by extension users who are allowed to unlock the door in the Class of Service (COS) programming ( $\rightarrow$ Permission for Door Open Access [512]).
+While engaged on a doorphone call, any extension user can unlock a door to let a visitor in ( $\rightarrow$ 1.15.1 Doorphone Call).

-An opened door will remain unlocked for a preprogrammed length of time (\rightarrow Door Open Duration [207]).
+- Hardware Requirement: A user-supplied door opener installed on each door. - A door opener can unlock a door even if no doorphone is installed. - Door Open Duration An opened door will remain unlocked for a preprogrammed length of time (→ Door Open Duration [207]). - The port of the DPH4 card to which the door opener is connected must be assigned through system programming as a door opener port (not a relay port).
+If it is not, it may not be possible to open the door while on a doorphone call.

-2.8.1 Connection of Doorphones and Door Openers
+2.8.1 Connection of Doorphones, Door Openers, External Sensors, and External Relays